Revels Cayton

 Revels Cayton (1907 – November 4, 1995) was an American union leader and civil rights activist active in the states of Washington and California.

 Early life

-Born in 1907 to Susie Revels Cayton and Horace Cayton, Sr., Cayton was a civil rights leader in Seattle and California.
-His grandfather was Hiram R. Revels, the first black senator in the United States.
+Born in 1907 to Susie Revels Cayton and Horace Cayton, Sr., his grandfather was Hiram R. Revels, the first black senator in the United States.

 Cayton was forced to seek employment at age 15 as a telephone operator due to a series of unfortunate financial events.
 He attended the University of Washington, but dropped out due to the Great Depression.
 It was during his time at the University of Washington that he first was introduced to communism.
 In the 1930s, the Communist Party's primary concerns included workers' rights and racial tensions.
 In a letter to a friend, Cayton stated, "in the beginning I was drawn to the Party because I believed that in a socialist system there would be no racism."
 At some point in the 1930s, he moved from Seattle to San Francisco.